exploring, experimenting, inquring

 Taking a Closer Look

-Mississippi native Ginger Stephens, 21, is a senior at the University of Mississippi studying integrated marketing communication with a minor in business administration and a specialization in public relations.
-In 2016, she began working for the Memphis-based Universal Cheer Association and Varsity Spirit as an instructional staff member.
-During the summer, Stephens travels throughout the Mid-South teaching cheer camps to middle school and varsity spirit squads.
+Mississippi native Ginger Stephens, began working for the Memphis-based Universal Cheer Association and Varsity Spirit as an instructional staff member in 2016.
+During the summers, Stephens has traveled throughout the Mid-South teaching cheer camps to middle school and varsity spirit squads.
 The story she wrote for this edition of The Southern Galaxy is about how Varsity Spirit has grown.

 Madalyn Bierster was born in Suwanee, Georgia, but calls Atlanta home.
 She joined the WMBB News 13 team in Panama City, Florida in June of 2019 as a general assignment reporter and multimedia journalist.
 She holds a bachelor of arts degree in broadcast journalism with an emphasis in sports marketing and communication, and she worked as a sports reporter during college.
 She was also a news/sports intern at WSB Channel 2 in Atlanta and an online sports writer.
 In this edition, she writes about her cousin, Michael Gallup, who plays in the NFL.